ayghri/bulk-download/docs/cesm_download.md

 ## Requirements

--   Make sure `aria2` is installed in your system.
+-   Make sure `aria2` is installed.
 It is used by the script to manage downloads.
 -   Create your account on the gateway then on 'Account Home' retrieve your API Token and save it.
 -   Go to the variable's page, for example CESM2 SSH